Education in India

 Eligibility for Admission to the Semesters

-• A candidate needs to clear all the subjects/papers up to 7th Semester to get him/herself eligible for admission into the 9th Semester Course.
+• A candidate needs to clear all the subjects/papers up to the 7th Semester to get him/herself eligible for admission into the 9th Semester Course.

 A candidate who could not appear or failed in any semester examination will be allowed to clear the same as follows: